SteveBarnett/Remixing/_thinking/theme-for-2024.md

 - Rest
 	- Book a week off in March or April.
+	- Start a (re)readthrough of Iain M. Banks' Culture books.
 - Health
 	- Keep on running, three times a week.
 	- Keep up Wing Chun exercises, four times a week.